ifoysalahmmed/problem-solving-with-JS/README.md

 ## problem_06

     Create a program that generates a random password of a specified length.
 The password should include a mix of uppercase letters, lowercase letters, numbers, and special characters.

+## problem_07

+    Implement a function that converts a Roman numeral to an integer.
+The function should take a Roman numeral string (e.g., "IX" or "XXI") as input and return the corresponding integer value.